wjakob/nanobind/docs/classes.rst

 .. warning::

    Instance class marked with :cpp:class:`nb::never_destruct <never_destruct>`
-   must be returned using the :cpp:enumerator:`reference
+   must be returned using the :cpp:member:`reference
    <rv_policy::reference>` return value policy.
 Otherwise, nanobind will assume
    ownership, which includes the requirement of destructing the object at a later point.